Will Champlin: Career

 Before his participation on The Voice, Champlin reached some success as a songwriter.
 He collaborated with Michael Caruso and provided backing vocals for Ace Young's self-titled album, and also played piano on Michael Jackson's posthumous compilation album Michael, on the song "(I Like) The Way You Love Me".
 He was nominated in the Best Contemporary R&B Gospel Album category, for co-writing "Ordinary Me", which appears on Heather Headley's album Audience of One.
 Audience of One was awarded the 2010 Grammy in its category.

+Champlin contributed to the 2013 album "Sacred Ground" released by California Transit Authority, a band created by founding Chicago drummer Danny Seraphine.
+He sang lead vocals on three tracks: "Strike," which he co-wrote, "Staring at the Sun," and the album's titular track.
+He also provided background vocals on several other songs on the album.
+His father, former Chicago member and Sons of Champlin frontman Bill Champlin, also appears on the album.

 He is now the lead singer of the gritty rock band Valley of Wolves.
 They made their debut in 2018 with the release of the Album 'Out for Blood'.
 In 2019 they released 'Take it All' and in 2021 'Outlaws' was released.

 The Voice

-On the fourth episode of the Blind Auditions broadcast on October 1, 2013, he performed Gavin DeGraw's song "Not Over You".
+On the fourth episode of the Blind Auditions broadcast on October 1, 2013, he performed Gavin DeGraw's song "Not Over You."
 Adam Levine, Cee Lo Green, and Blake Shelton turned their chairs but he opted to join Adam Levine.

 In the Battle Rounds, Wolpert won, and Champlin was stolen by Aguilera.
 In the Knockout Rounds, Schuler won, and Champlin was then stolen back from Aguilera by Levine.